 When you start an exercise program, take it slowly at first.
 You could begin with walks around the neighborhood with a friend.
 Gradually work up to exercising on most days of the week.
 Try out different activities to find ones that you really enjoy.
 Doing things you like to do and having other people involved may help you stick with a regular exercise routine.

-Eat a healthy diet.
+- Eat a healthy diet.
 There's no diet that will cure or prevent depression.
 But a sensible eating plan will keep you feeling healthy and give you the nutrients you need.
 Don't rely on popular diets that cut out food groups and sharply restrict what you can eat.
 Just focus on the basics: watch your calories, eat lots of vegetables, whole grains, and fruits, and limit fat and sugar.
-Since caffeine can make you anxious, cut back on soda, coffee, tea, and chocolate.
+Since caffeine and other stimulants can make you anxious, cut back on soda, coffee, tea, energy drinks, and chocolate.
 Ask your health care provider if seeing a nutritionist would be a good idea.

-Avoid alcohol and drugs.
+- Avoid alcohol and drugs.
 Alcohol and drugs can add to your depression and make it worse.
 Depression and substance abuse often go together.
 In addition, alcohol and drugs can prevent your antidepressants from working as well as they should.
-If you have a substance abuse problem, you need to get help now.
-Addiction or abuse can prevent you from fully recovering from depression.
+If you have a substance use disorder, you need to get help now.
+It can prevent you from fully recovering from depression.

 - Take ‘TIME OUT” for yourself regularly, even as little as 15 minutes per day, may be very helpful.
 Use that time for relaxation, to meet personal needs, or anything that will “re-charge your mental battery”.

 If you have treatment-resistant depression, you may have already tried one or more of these options.
 Don't give up on them.
 Lifestyle changes continue to be important as you and your doctor determine the appropriate treatment options for you.